-- NFPA accepts NITMAMs via our online electronic submission system.
-To use the electronic submission system:
+- NFPA accepts NITMAMs via our online submission system.
+To use the online submission system:

-- Choose a document from the list of NFPA codes and standards or use the search feature in the upper right gray box.
+- Choose a document from the List of NFPA codes & standards or use the search feature.

 - Once you are on the document page, select the "Next edition" tab and choose the link "Second Draft Report".